-As an entrepreneur and fiscal conservative, I believe less government, lower taxes, and fewer regulations are what create economic activity.
+As an entrepreneur and fiscal conservative, I believe less government, lower costs, and fewer regulations are what create economic activity.

 In the past decade in Ontario, we have seen just the opposite occur.
-Over the past decade, our government got much bigger; just look at the new bureaucracies such as the LHINs and the OPA, each costing about \$300 million.
-We have new taxes; think Health Tax, Diamond Tax (only after diamonds were discovered in Ontario) and the scheduled Corporate Tax rate reduction to 10% which was cancelled.
+Over the past decade, our government got much bigger; just look at bureaucracies such as the LHINs and the OPA (now merged into the IESO), each costing about \$300 million.

+We have new taxes; think the Health Tax, Diamond Tax, aviation fuel tax, and the coming carbon tax and pension tax.

 And the Canadian Federation of Independent Business held a Red Tape Awareness Week showcasing the burdensome red tape in Ontario.

 Businesses like to locate in a well-managed jurisdiction.
 They like to locate in places that have a lower overhead and encourage companies to make money.
 Those jurisdictions know that greater profits bring more investment and hiring.
 Today we have exactly the opposite of what is needed to create jobs and wealth in Ontario.
 We have more government, higher taxes, and more regulations.